population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Main Outcomes: Food Insecurity

+The survey measures food insecurity based on the Food Insecurity Experience Scale (FIES) developed by the FAO [@FAO2016].
+FIES uses
-The survey measures food insecurity based on the Food Insecurity Experience Scale (FIES) developed by the FAO (FAO, 2016).
-FIES uses eight questions with dichotomous (yes/no) responses to understand the different challenges related to food insecurity.
-This measure has been empirically validated for cross-cultural use (Ballard et al., 2013;
+eight questions with dichotomous (yes/no) responses to understand the different challenges related to food insecurity.
+This measure has been empirically validated for cross-cultural use [@Ballard2013; @Kansiime2021].
-Kansiime et al., 2021).
 FIES asks whether, during the last 30 days, there was any time when any adult in the household experienced the following because of lack of money or other resources: (i) were worried about not having enough food to eat; (ii) were unable to eat healthy and